mtamannaee/EE8204-Project/README.md

  4. **'Flag'**: If there is no query, then its value is no_query.
  5. **'User'**: the user that tweeted who wrote the tweet.
  6. **'Tweet'** or **'text'**: the text of the tweet.
-The columns **'Id'** , **'Flag'** , and **'User'** wont be beneficial for the purpose of this classification.
-Thease columns are not be considered as features and get deleted during preprocessing step.
-However, the  usernames, urls, punctuation marks, extra dots, can provide the sense of relative sentiments.
+Thease columns cannot not be considered as features.
+To train the NN model, we will use the wordembedding vectors as features of each tweet.
+For this aim, we used

 ## Code Instruction
-This application has been implemented in 4 steps.
+This application has been implemented in 5 steps.
 In the First step the raw dataset's statistics and schema get visualized, in the following next two steps the data gets cleaned and preprocessed.
-In the last step **LSTM** model gets trained based on the traing dataset.
-The efficiency of the model will furthur get tested based on model's accuracy of classification of test data
+After the tweets are cleaned and stopwords are removed, we train a word embedding model to extract meanigful features.
+Thease word embeddings then will be feed into the neural network for model training.
+In the last step keras model gets trained based on the word embedding matrix.
+The efficiency of the model will furthur get tested based on model's accuracy of classification of test data.